github/docs/content/site-policy/privacy-policies/github-candidate-privacy-policy.md

 1. To comply with our legal obligations, regulations or contracts, or to respond to a court order, administrative or judicial process (such as subpoena, government audit or search warrant) or, in response to lawful requests by public authorities (such as national security or law enforcement);
 1. As necessary to establish, exercise, or defend against potential or pending litigation;
 1. Where necessary to protect GitHub, your vital interests (such as safety and security), or those of another person; or
-1. With your consent (such to contact your referees).
-It is your responsibility to obtain consent from referees before providing their personal information to GitHub.
+1. With your consent (such to contact your references).
+It is your responsibility to obtain consent from references before providing their personal information to GitHub.

 ## Your rights to your Candidate Personal Information